sdc-china/IDA-doc/_posts/2018-01-15-checkstyle-deploy-ruleset.md

     ![][checkstyle_deploy_ruleset_local_1]

   * After the successful deployment, the ruleset has been generated in the output folder of CheckstyleRules Project as the file CheckstyleRules.dsar.
-Replace the ruleset in keter.war(keter-web/WEB-INF/classes/data/CheckstyleRules.dsar) with the new one.
+Replace the ruleset in IDA.war(IDA-web/WEB-INF/classes/data/CheckstyleRules.dsar) with the new one.

-#### 2. Change configurations in keter.properties
+#### 2. Change configurations in ida.properties

-  * Make sure the value of ruleExecutionMode in keter.properties is 0.
+  * Make sure the value of ruleExecutionMode in ida.properties is 0.